ledrui/imaji/README.md

 Download/clone the project and unzip into your local machine

 # Import
-using your favorite IDE / IntelliJ or eclipse import the project by the popm file
+Using your favorite IDE / IntelliJ or Eclipse import the project by the pom file

-// Eclipse import :
+## Eclipse import :
 file -> Import settings -> /<path to your project directory>

-/// Intellij import:
+## Intellij import:
 file -> new -> project from an exixting source -> <path to your project directory>